 I have read several articles about “what teachers wish parents knew” and they all seemed to have a tone I did not appreciate.
 So here what I want all the parents in my class to know…

-- I am as nervous or maybe even more nervous than you (and your child) on the first day of school.
-I want everything to go perfect and will do my best to make that happen.
+– I am as nervous or maybe even more nervous than you (and your child) on the first day of school.
+I want everything to go perfectly and will do my best to make that happen.

 – I don’t take your trust for granted.
 I understand that each student is someone’s baby.

 – Relationships are key.
 I will work hard to build our relationship.

 – Communication is crucial for us to be able to build relationships.
 I will do everything I can to keep you informed in what is happening at school.
 You will have my email and cell number and I want you contact me when you have questions or concerns.

 – I appreciate parents that advocate for their child.
 As long as we both listen to each other I know we can work to overcome any situation or issue.